xinwenfu/GenCyber/IntrusionDetection/README.md

 However, firewalls cannot defeat all attacks.
 There are unknown attacks.
+Firewalls performs blocking and filtering based on IPs, port numbers and protocols.
-Firewalls are normally used to block known attacks.
+They are not normally used to detect attacks, particularly unknown attacks.
-That's why we need the intrusion detection system (IDS).
+An IDS does intrusion detection.
 One way of intrusion detection system uses is to check if the network traffic is normal or not.
 The intrusion detection system collects network traffic from computers of interest.